StudentLoans999/terraform-beginner-bootcamp-2023/journal/week1.md

 - Environment Variables - those you would set in your bash terminal eg. AWS credentials

--Terraform Variables - those that you would normally set in your tfvars file
+- Terraform Variables - those that you would normally set in your tfvars file

-We can cset Terraform Cloud Variables to be sensitvie so they are not shown visibly in the UI.
+We can set Terraform Cloud Variables to be sensitive so they are not shown visibly in the UI.

 ### Loading Terraform Input Variables